kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ##### Targeting virtual types

-_Virtual types_ are defined as those with a group unkown by the Kubernetes API server.
+_Virtual types_ are defined as those with a group unknown by the Kubernetes API server.
 They can be used to apply metaresources to objects that are not actual Kubernetes resources nor Kubernetes custom resources.
 Rather, virtual types have a meaning for the metaresource controller responsible for implementing the metaresource.

 An example of such, from Gateway API mesh case, would be a hypothetical need for defining a policy to "color requests" to external services.
 To accomplish this, implementations MAY choose to support a reference to a virtual resource type `ExternalService`, unknown by the Kuberentes API server but known by the metaresource controller.
 E.g.: